-One of the most difficult decisions I had to make was firing Karen, a veteran member of my team.
+One of the most difficult decisions I had to make was firing xxx a veteran member of my team.
 Transforming my company into a leading research firm required a devoted team that was committed to this goal, and willing to make extra efforts.
-This vision did not fit Karen.
-She was looking for a laid back position, and although talented, she did only the necessary minimum.
+This vision did not fit xxx.
+She was looking for a laid-back position, and although talented, she did only the necessary minimum.

 I faced a tough decision.
 On the one hand, to fire an experienced employee, in a time when most of the employees were new, seemed unwise.
 On the other hand, not firing her would mean establishing double standards for our employees, and might cause resentment in the entire team.

-After I failed to change her attitude, I decided to fire Karen.
+After I failed to change her attitude, I decided to fire xxx.
 Although I knew that in the short run things would get difficult, I concluded there was no other way.
-I needed the most dedicated team possible, and Karen, as head of a major division, would have undermined this effort in the long run.
+I needed the most dedicated team possible, and xxx, as head of a major division, would have undermined this effort in the long run.

 Personally, making the decision was very hard.
 It meant firing a colleague, with whom I had worked closely for a long time.
 However, in the long run, team spirit improved greatly and I succeeded in building the right team to lead the company forward.